-What is Medial Patellar Luxation (MPL)?
+What is Medial Patellar Luxation (MPL) or Lateral Patellar Luxation (LPL)?

 A diagnosis of patellar luxation is made by performing a thorough physical examination and reviewing x-rays.
 The luxations area graded I-IV based on severity.